yashpandit/exercise-day-2-segment-1/README.md

 ## Entries

 arfat - Neal Stephenson
-This is a new line - Remove it
+This is a new line
 This is an extra line too
 andrew - Robert M. Pirsig
 Random line